 May encourage cancer growth: Even Matched controls were compared to 110 patients with brain irradiation for cancer who were treated with HGH supplementation and followed for 14.5 yrs.
 The treatment group proved to have no increased rate of cancer recurrence.
 Two other large long-term studies showed no increased risk for new cancer in HGH-deficient adults who received physiological replacement doses of HGH supplementation.
 According to Life Extension Foundation (www.lef.org), Pfizer’s Genotropin (HGH) study published in 2003 had gathered 40,000 patient-years of data.
 They reported that HGH replacement does not increase your risk for new cancer or diabetes mellitus, and by 2009 they reported in the European Journal of Endocrinology that with over 60,000 patient-years of data, HGH had dramatically improved the quality of life these adults with former growth hormone deficiency.

 Acromegaly: this is an irreversible overgrowth of bones and muscles.
 Acromegaly naturally can develop slowly over the years if a pituitary tumor secretes very high amounts of HGH—a theoretical concern for HGH supplementation.

 Plastic skin: HGH is reported by teaching physicians at the American Academy of Anti-aging Medicine to result in a shiny, plastic facial skin appearance after 20 years of continuous use at physiological replacement doses.
 They suggest that intermittent should prevent this effect.

-In my concluding article on this topic I’ll look at testing for HGH deficiency, its cost, and the newer HGH-like medicines and their cost.
+In my concluding article on this topic, I’ll look at testing for HGH deficiency, its cost, and the newer HGH-like medicines and their cost.

-To feeling healthy and aging slower,
+To feel healthy and aging slower,

 Michael Cutler, M.D.